-21 Air Conditioner Maintenance and Home Cooling Tips
+21 AC Maintenance and Home Cooling Tips

 Whether you have a whole-house or one-room air conditioner, don't make it work harder than it should.
 Follow these tips for keeping your AC running smoothly, so your home will stay cool all season long.

-Understand How Your House Air Conditioner Works
+Understand How Your Air Conditioner Works

 Most central air conditioners have two basic parts: an outdoor unit (compressor/condenser) that sits next to your home and an indoor unit (evaporator) that’s located in a central duct near your furnace.
 If you have a heat pump instead of a furnace, the indoor unit will be in the air handler.
 Use the same maintenance steps we show here.
 If your furnace looks different from the one shown or you have a heat pump, use the owner’s manual to find your way around it.
 The basic parts will be the same.
-Check out our step-by-step guide for deep-cleaning your home air conditioner.

 Keep it Clean